esm7/obsidian-vimrc-support/README.md

 Relative line numbers work very nicely with [this](https://github.com/nadavspi/obsidian-relative-line-numbers) Obsidian plugin (thank you @piotryordanov for bringing it to my attention!)

 ## Changelog

+### 0.5.0

+Added partial support to the new (CM6-based) editor.
+Personal note: the CM6 update landed while I'm going through extremely busy weeks.
+I was therefore not yet able to give it the full attention it deserves, but since many users need this plugin updated, I'm releasing it in a slightly immature state.
+The core functionality works, but some plugin features are not yet supported in CM6, most notably `surround` (and its derivatives) and `cmcommand`.
+I'll do my best to find the time to complete the missing pieces in the next few days and handle reported issues quickly.

+### 0.4.6
+- Added the `cmcommand` command for executing arbitrary CodeMirror commands.

 ### 0.4.5
 Apparently the fix in version 0.4.4 was not good enough.
 Hopefully we're done with this issue now.